 Orthodoxy is being offered a place of position within Globalism.
 It is being offered a position of prestige amidst the pantheon of religious relics.
 Of course, all who accept the offer will only retain the outward shell of “Orthodoxy.”
-For by aligning themselves with the globalist powers they will deprive themselves of the grace of God.
+By aligning themselves with the globalist powers they will deprive themselves of the grace of God.
 Sadly, there are those even now who are eagerly responding to the invitation.

 The golden carrot is – look you may retain your position, your place, you may even have a certain influence in events, all you must do is recognize the authority of the “new” order.
 Underneath the gold is but poison and death.
 The soul must be given as payment; personhood must be relinquished.

 As Orthodox who are striving to be faithful to Christ and His Church, we should not fear, nor should we be timid.
 We must be sober and we must be watchful as the Scriptures command us.
 We must be discerning and wise in the times in which God has placed us.
 To us it has been given to live in such times; to us it has been given to hold fast to the Faith as it has been delivered unto us.
 May we be as iron shards which break the teeth of God-less globalism.

 “In your patience possess ye your souls” (Lk.
 21:19).